GageWAnderson/fashion_analyzer/README.md

 ✨ Key Capabilities:
 1. 📊 **Trend Analysis**: Get real-time insights and comprehensive analysis of the latest fashion trends, powered by state-of-the-art AI models
-2. 🔍 **Smart Fashion Search**: Utilize our specialized AI search engine to discover clothing items across the web with unprecedented accuracy and relevance
+2. 🔍 **Smart AI Fashion Search**: Utilize our specialized AI search engine to discover clothing items across the web with unprecedented accuracy and relevance
 3. 📅 **Weekly Recap**: Get a weekly recap of the latest fashion trends and insights

 🚀 What makes us unique?
 Fashion Analyzer runs entirely on local models, leveraging the power of [vLLM](https://github.com/vllm-project/vllm) for lightning-fast LLM inference.
 This means superior performance, complete privacy, and no dependency on external API services.